The Park Youth Committee

 The Modesto team at Tuolumne River Trust is on a mission to create safe and equitable access to parks for all children.
-In partnership with All Children Thrive (ACT), a statewide initiative dedicated to improving child well-being, we're tackling this critical issue head on.
-Our programmatic staff in the Central Valley is the backbone of the ACT Modesto team, working tirelessly to co-design solutions that will heal adverse childhood experiences and transform futures.
+Formerly partnered with All Children Thrive (ACT), a statewide initiative dedicated to improving child well-being, we're tackling this critical issue head on.
+Our programmatic staff in the Central Valley was at the backbone of the ACT Modesto team, working tirelessly to co-design solutions that will heal adverse childhood experiences and transform futures.

-The ACT Modesto project embodies the heart of Tuolumne River Trust's Central Valley work over the last 7 years.
-It engages underserved communities along the Tuolumne River Watershed, supports youth voices, provides leadership development opportunities, addresses safe and equitable park access, educates partner agencies, elected officials, and community-based organizations on the current status of park equity and access, and promotes policy changes based on community-collected data.
+The Park Youth Committee embodies the heart of Tuolumne River Trust's Central Valley work and engages underserved communities along the Tuolumne River Watershed, supports youth voices, provides leadership development opportunities, addresses safe and equitable park access, educates partner agencies, elected officials, and community-based organizations on the current status of park equity and access, and promotes policy changes based on community-collected data.

 It all comes together to create a healthier Lower Tuolumne Watershed - because a thriving watershed starts with the health and well-being of the youth and communities that surround it.